kremmydas/docker-cli/README.md

 # fncli

-`fncli` is a command line interface tool for docker engine that is able to do the following:
+`fncli` is a command line interface tool for docker engine that can do the following:
  * Build a Docker Image from a given Dockerfile and run a container
  * Start a few instances of the Docker Image in different containers
  * Validate that the container instances are running